xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If overlap is omitted, it is assumed to be 0 (bars or columns do
     > not overlap), or it is unchanged if a value was previously set.

-Angle    is a number from 0 to 360 specifying the angle of the first pie or doughnut slice (in degrees) if the chart is a pie or doughnut chart.
+Angle&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 360 specifying the
+angle of the first pie or doughnut slice (in degrees) if the chart is a pie or doughnut chart.
 If angle is omitted, it is assumed to be 0, or it is unchanged if a value was previously set.

-Gap\_width    is a number from 0 to 500 specifying the space between bar or column clusters as a percentage of the width of a bar or column.
+Gap\_width&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 500 specifying
+the space between bar or column clusters as a percentage of the width of a bar or column.
 It corresponds to the Gap Width edit box in the Options tab on the Format Bar Group Dialog box, which appears when you choose the Bar Group from the Format menu.

   - > Gap\_width is ignored if type\_num is not 2, 3, 8, or 12 (bar or
     > column chart).